gleam-lang/otp/README.md

-This library documents its abstractions and functionality, but you may also wish to read the documentation or other material on Erlang’s OTP framework to get a fuller understanding of OTP, the problems it solves, and and the motivations for its design.
+This library documents its abstractions and functionality, but you may also wish to read the documentation or other material on Erlang’s OTP framework to get a fuller understanding of OTP, the problems it solves, and the motivations for its design.

 Not all Erlang/OTP functionality is included in this library.
 Some is not possible to represent in a type safe way, so it is not included.
 Other features